Manzat (goddess): In Mesopotamia

 Evidence for the worship of Manzat in Mesopotamia is relatively scarce.
 The earliest attestation of it are Akkadian personal names from Ur III period Girsu.
 She was also venerated in Larsa in the Old Babylonian period.
 Later she was among the deities worshiped in the territory of the First Dynasty of Sealand, where she received offerings during New Year celebrations.
 In offering lists from this area, she appears alongside Inanna of Larsa, and it is possible that her presence in the Sealand pantheon was the result of continuation of traditions of this city.
 Only a single theophoric name attesting the worship of Manzat is present in known Sealand documents.

 Worship of Manzat is also attested in sources Nippur from between the Old Babylonian and Middle Babylonian periods.
 A sanctuary dedicated to her was located in that city, though its name is presently unknown.
 Additional evidence from the Kassite period includes two theophoric names.
 According to a topographical text, four shrines dedicated to Manzat existed in Babylon.
 A temple bearing the name E-Tiranna (E.^{d}TIR.AN.NA, "house of the rainbow") existed in Kesh, one of two cult centers of Ninhursag.
 In the late second or first millennium BCE, Manzat was also worshiped in Der, as attested in a late hymn to Nanaya which lists her among city goddesses and spouses of city gods, alongside the likes of Shala (Karkar), Bau (Kish) and Ishtar (Uruk).

 In the Weidner god list, Manzat (Tiranna) appears in the proximity of Šērum, the deification of the red sky at morning, and Mahidanna, the personification of the morning star, believed to be an alternate name of the deity Kabta.
 In the Nippur god list, she belongs to the group of deities associated with Nisaba.
 She also appears in a god list known from Mari, though presumed to originate in southern Mesopotamia, in which she is placed between the medicine goddess Nintinugga and Mamu, a dream deity.
 She and Mamu appear next to each other due to either acrography or homophony of their names.
-Another western document mentioning her is a Hurrian god list from Emar, which explains the name Tir-an-na as ka-aš-te, the Hurrian word "bow".
+Another western document mentioning her is a variant of the Weidner god list from Emar with a Hurrian column, which explains the theonym Tir-an-na as ka-aš-te, the ordinary Hurrian word for a bow.